Knox County Democratic Party

 B. The executive committee may vote to grant financial support to local and non-federal district candidates after considering these campaign plans..

 Section 1.
 Pre-Primary Endorsements

-- A pre-primary endorsement will be awarded following a vote of eighty percent of the members present and voting.
+C. A pre-primary endorsement will be awarded following a vote to endorse of eighty percent of the members present and voting.

 Section 2.
 General Election Endorsements

-- Democratic candidates seeking office in partisan races on the general election ballot may receive an endorsement by a majority vote of the Executive Committee members present and voting.
+A. Democratic candidates seeking office in partisan races on the general election ballot may receive an endorsement by a majority vote of the executive committee members present and voting.

-- The Executive Committee may vote to endorse general election candidates in which party affiliation is not disclosed on the ballot.
+B. The executive committee may vote to endorse general election candidates in which party affiliation is not disclosed on the ballot.
 Such endorsements will be awarded following a majority vote of the members present and voting.

-- In the case of two registered Democrats competing in a race in which party affiliation is not disclosed on the ballot, the Candidates and Volunteers Committee shall review the candidates in said race and issue a recommendation to the Executive Committee.
+C. In the case of two registered Democrats competing in a race in which party affiliation is not disclosed on the ballot, the executive committee should invite said candidates to present their cases for endorsement to the committee before considering an endorsement.
 An endorsement in such a race will be awarded following a vote of eighty percent of the members present and voting.

 Section 3.
 Issue Endorsements